-Materials are transported from storage magazines, Conditionally Exempt storage magazines, or trucked directly from the generation, transfer, or accumulation site to the APE 1236 for treatment.
+Materials are transported from Conditionally Exempt storage magazines or trucked directly from the generation, transfer, or accumulation site to the APE 1236 for treatment.
 Once at the APE 1236, materials handling equipment is used to bring the materials to the loading building.
 The items are then packaged and placed into the APE 1236 feed system.
-As needed after treatment, the residues from the cyclone and baghouse are sent to the CSF for storage and eventual disposal by contractor at an off-site facility.
-Treated metallic casings and shrapnel are sent to and inspected in building 3339 and deemed safe before disposal as scrap metal.
-"Items that fail visual inspection will be managed as hazardous waste and retreated in the APE 1236 or in some cases sent to ABG or DR for thermal retreatment (discussed below).
+As needed after treatment, the residues from the cyclone, afterburner, and baghouse are sent to the CSF for storage and eventual disposal by contractor at an off-site facility.